 Acquisitions can be a very emotional process.
 Often, the acquiring company goes out of its way to make the new company feel welcome; while this isn’t necessarily a bad thing, in some cases the acquired company never gets fully consolidated and ends up operating as a sort of rogue unit with a brand that sticks out like a sore thumb.

-So what are the benefits of a unified brand?
+So what are the benefits of a stronger type of brand architecture and unified brand?
 These are just for starters:

 Considerations for a brand consolidation